hasadna/datacity-k8s/docs/UPDATE_INSTANCE.md

 Commit the modified values

+## Monitor cluster

+Open Google Cloud Console Monitoring dashboard `datacity-k8s > datacity cluster`

+Open Rancher or Lens connected to the cluster

+While deploying check the cpu/ram usage and deployment progress to ensure the instance does not overload the cluster

 ## Deploy / update existing instance

 Run the Jenkins job `update-instance`

+If the job failed, try to re-run a couple of time before panicking

 ## Add an external domain to the instance